romans-weapon/spear-framework/README.md

 only showing top 10 rows

 ```
-A lot of connectors from other file source to JDBC destination are avaialble [here](https://romans-weapon.github.io/spear-framework/).
+A lot of connectors from other file source to JDBC destination are avaialble [here](https://romans-weapon.github.io/spear-framework/#file-source).

 ### JDBC source

 #### Oracle to Postgres Connector
+This example shows the usage of sourceSql api for reading from source with filters applied on the source query as ahown below.

 ```scala
 import com.github.edge.roman.spear.SpearConnector